jeyakarthikacs/VSOS/README.md

 This repository contains the code for the Vehicle Seat Occupancy and Tracking System.
 The system helps track the exact location of a bus and provides real-time seat availability data, enhancing the public transportation experience by informing passengers about available seats before they board.

 ## Table of Contents
-Introduction
+- Introduction
-Features
+- Features
-Technologies Used
+- Technologies Used
-Hardware Requirements
+- Hardware Requirements
-Setup Instructions
+- Setup Instructions
-Usage
-Design Patterns
-Output

 ### Introduction
 This project addresses the challenge of uncertain seat availability in public transport.
 It provides real-time updates on seat occupancy and tracks the bus's location.
 By using a Raspberry Pi to control a camera module, the system monitors the available seats and sends updates to a web-based frontend built with HTML, CSS, and JavaScript.